 19 mpg - 5.1/10.0

 In spite of its brawny styling and luxe interior, the Tundra lacks an edge on the competition.
 It comes in a variety of bed lengths and body styles, as well as four- or rear-wheel drive.
-Buyers have the choice between the standard, 310-hp 4.6-liter V8 powertrain engine or an upgrade to a 381-hp 5.7-liter V8; both are paired with a six-speed automatic transmission.
+Buyers have the choice between the standard, 4.6-liter 310-hp V8 powertrain engine or an upgrade to a 5.7-liter 381-hp V8.
+Both engine options come along with a six-speed automatic transmission.
 The Tundra has a tow ranking of 10,500 lbs. and a 2,060-lb maximum payload.

 Toyota Yaris - $15,635+